HexaEightTeam/session-js-spa-https/README.md

-# Hexaight Session For Single Page Apps and Websites using JavaScript
+# Hexaight Session For Progressive/Single Page Apps and Websites using JavaScript

 **Build your Application using Any Static Site Generator and use HexaEight Token Server to Protect your Static Site App/Website**